Asadpalasara-multidots/Gulp-demo/README.md

 gulp minifyJS
 ```

-Run this command to compile Sass and CSS.
+Run this command to compile Sass to CSS.

 ```
 gulp SaasToCss